Ideal Air Conditioner Temperature For Electricity Savings

 ACs are still considered luxury appliances.
-Many people are still scared of buying an AC as they feel ACs will shoot up their electricity bill.
+Many people are still scared of buying one because they feel it will shoot up their electricity bill.

-Many people are confused about what the Ideal Air Conditioner Temperature that will yield the maximum power savings as a lot of AC power consumption depends on the temperature you set on the AC.
+Many people are confused about the Ideal Air Conditioner Temperature that will yield the maximum power savings, as a lot of AC power consumption depends on the temperature you set.

 Before we learn about the ideal temperature setting, we need to understand the basic working principle of an AC.